SergeySenigov/SergeySenigov/README.md

 Data Engineering and Algorithms are my passion.

-Looking for `challenging tasks` with fair benefits with **DWH, SQL, MPP Databases, Airflow, Docker, Python**
+Looking for a challenging job with **DWH, SQL, MPP Databases, Airflow, Docker, Python**
 ***
 Best way to connect me: <senigov@yandex.ru>